Learn more about us

 The Other Fellow First – Our camp motto!
 All members of our community strive to follow this motto and we feel that it is an excellent way to live life.

 Rest Hour – Everyday at camp we enjoy an hour-long break from the busy summer days.
-After lunch, all campers, leaders, and staff return to their cabin for rest hour.
+After lunch all campers, leaders and staff return to their cabin for a rest hour.
 This is a time to sleep, write letters or read a book.
 Ultimately, we use this time to get ready for the rest of our day!

-Senior Division – One of four divisions, the Senior’s are the oldest campers.
+Senior Division – One of four divisions, the Senior’s are our oldest campers.

 Share Shack – Forget something at home?
 The share shack is stocked with all of the essentials.
 Ask your leader if you need something from the shack!